Foundations of Mathematics

 Whatever your take on this question is, Math has proven to be unreasonably effective in the natural sciences.

-What are some branches within Math?
+What are some of its branches?

 Math is a big field of study.
 Here’s how Wikipedia breaks it down (this is just one way, and it’s not going to please everyone):